-Just yesterday, an 80 year-old patient asked me why his splitting fingernails were dry and brittle on the ends.
+Just yesterday, an 80-year-old patient asked me why his splitting fingernails were dry and brittle on the ends.
 He’d always had strong nails.
 He wanted to know if I thought Knox Gelatin Capsules would work for him; it’s what his mother used when she had nail problems.
 They didn’t work for her, but he didn’t know what else to do.

-It can happen at any age, but it’s definitely one of those “as we age” stories.
+Splitting and cracked fingernail problems can happen at any age, but it’s definitely one of those “as we age” stories.
 If your nails are splitting, there are things you can do to improve them, but there are also common “remedies” that actually make the problem worse.

 Your nails dry out as you age, losing their natural oils which act as a glue to hold the nail layers together.

 If you have thin fingernails and dry skin to begin with, you can expect this to happen to you “sooner rather than later.”

 Exposing your hands to harsh soaps, cleaning products, solvents, and rough work makes the problem worse because it pulls natural oil from your nails and damages the nail keratin protein.
 At first, your nails begin to “fray” on the edges, becoming brittle.
 Eventually, the layers split.